Rating Maestro Betting Sites – Our Complete Review

 Not only is it straightforward to deposit and withdraw using Maestro the great news is that it is also free to use as none of our featured bookmakers will charge you for using your Maestro card.
 This makes this payment method an excellent choice for cost-conscious customers.

 Having no fees makes Maestro an attractive proposition, especially compared to E-wallets such as Neteller or Skrill who do charge customers to top up their accounts and while these charges are relatively small, most of us don’t like paying when there are options to avoid doing so.
 A word of caution would be that although the betting sites do not charge, some card issuers treat transactions involving gambling as cash advances and could impose fees.
-These charges are more common with credit than debit cards, but it is worth checking with the card provider.
+It is worth checking with the card provider.

 Advantages of Gambling with Maestro